nickserv/danamccurdy.com/_posts/2017-10-22-the-you-i-imagined.md

 image: 'https://i.imgur.com/N4KCqoi.jpg'
 ---
 The you
-I imagined you to be
+I imagined that you were
 is the drink
 I should not drink.